hherzl/playground-kfvrjkrw/markdowns/welcome.md

 For this guide, the working directory for source code is C:\Projects.

+Also, [`This is the GitHub repository`](https://www.codeproject.com/Articles/1264219/Creating-Web-API-in-ASP-NET-Core-2-0) for this guide.

 ### Step 01 - Create Project

 Open Visual Studio and follow these steps: